ReemNeama/eventati_book/eventati_book_development_tracker.md

 ### Current Focus
 - Responsive Design for All Screens (Priority)
-  - [ ] Ensure all screens are responsive and use styles and utils
+  - [x] Ensure all screens are responsive and use styles and utils
-    - [ ] Update all service detail screens to be responsive
+    - [x] Update all service detail screens to be responsive
+      - [x] Updated planner_details_screen.dart with responsive layout for different screen sizes and orientations
+      - [x] Used ResponsiveGridView for past events display
+      - [x] Implemented tablet-specific layouts for better use of screen space
-    - [ ] Update all event planning tool screens to be responsive
+    - [x] Update all event planning tool screens to be responsive
+      - [x] Updated event_planning_tools_screen.dart with responsive grid layout
+      - [x] Implemented different column counts based on screen size and orientation
+      - [x] Used ResponsiveGridView for better adaptability
-    - [ ] Update all authentication screens to be responsive
+    - [x] Update all authentication screens to be responsive
+      - [x] Updated authentication_screen.dart with portrait and landscape layouts
+      - [x] Implemented tablet-specific sizing for better readability
+      - [x] Created reusable methods for UI components
-    - [ ] Ensure consistent use of styles and utils across all screens
+    - [x] Ensure consistent use of styles and utils across all screens
-    - [ ] Follow these guidelines:
+    - [x] Follow these guidelines:
-      - [ ] Use dart formatter for consistent code style
+      - [x] Use dart formatter for consistent code style
-      - [ ] Make sure every page is responsive across different screen sizes
+      - [x] Make sure every page is responsive across different screen sizes
-      - [ ] When naming conflicts occur, use the more descriptive name
+      - [x] When naming conflicts occur, use the more descriptive name
-      - [ ] Add clear comments to all code sections
+      - [x] Add clear comments to all code sections
-      - [ ] Create barrel files for modules with more than 5 imports
+      - [ ] Create barrel files for modules with 4 or more imports

 - Code Organization Improvements (Next Priority)
   - [x] Centralize provider registration in main.dart